Can Tricare Cover Therapy? Your Counseling Options For Mental Health

 Medically reviewed by Karen Foster, LPC

-Updated April 24, 2024by BetterHelp Editorial Team
+Updated November 20, 2024by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 Do you or your family work for the United States Armed Forces?
 If so, you may be eligible for health care coverage through TRICARE—one of the primary providers of health benefits managed by the Defense Health Agency for military personnel and retirees.
-Many have found that the past few years have seen some important changes in what TRICARE covers, including an expansion of options for remote medicine and mental health.
-This article can help you understand what those changes might mean for you or a family member.
+Many have found that the past few years have seen some important changes in what TRICARE covers, including an expansion of TRICARE options for remote medicine and therapy.
+This article can help you understand what those TRICARE changes might mean for you or a family member.

 Perhaps the most significant recent change, from a mental health perspective, is the decision to make online or phone-based mental health treatment a permanent option for people with TRICARE.
 This might make it easier to make an appointment or maintain consistent health care even when you’re required to change locations for your job.